deargle/deargle.github.io/class/cu/mgmt4250/midterm.md

 ## Tips

 * Did your scan show that the server is running something on port 80?
 It's probably a web page!
-Try browsing to it by using kali's firefox, and put your server's `172.` ip address into the address bar.
+Try browsing to it by using kali's firefox, and put your server's ip address into the address bar.
+* `hyrda` can try to bruteforce ssh logins.
+It has some nice flags for that task.
+Read the documentation for hydra's `-e` flag.
+For example, to try the reverse of a username of a password, you would pass `-e r`.
+You can pass multiple values for `-e`, like it shows in the documentation.

 You can crack passwords with either John the Ripper (JtR) or with hashcat.

-* [how to use John the ripper](http://www.openwall.com/john/doc/EXAMPLES.shtml) (note the `--rules` flag).
-John the ripper uses its own wordlist, stored in `/usr/share/john/password.lst`
-* If you're using hashcat and your password file is formatted like [username]:[password hash], tell hashcat that your file has usernames by passing the `--username` flag.
+*   hashcat expects hashes to be fed to it in a certain format.
+See [here](https://hashcat.net/wiki/doku.php?id=example_hashes) for guidance for that.
+*   Remember that you need to tell hashcat what type of hash you are trying to crack (with the `-m` flag).
+It can sometimes be tricky to know what kind of hash you are dealing with.
+Try installing and using the package `hash-identifier`.
+*   In your experience with hashcat, you passed it a hash, and then if it cracked it, it would by default match the plaintext with the hash.
+For example, if I had:

+        * user: foobar
+        * password: dogman
+        * hash: a8uf33kljufd88

+    Then I would feed the following to hashcat:

+        a8uf33kljufd88

+    And if it cracked it, it would output:

+        a8uf33kljufd88:dogman

+    However, if you have several hashes you are trying to crack at once, it is convenient if hashcat also associates a hash with a username.
+You can do that as follows:

+        1.  pass the username:hash to hashcat:

+                foobar:a8uf33kljufd88

+            ... and also set the `--username` flag in your hashcat call, so that hashcat knows that you are feeding in a prepended username.

+            If you do this, hashcat will output the crack thusly:

+                foobar:a8uf33kljufd88:dogman

+    Remember that you can view cracked passwords that are saved in hashcat's potfile by using the `--show` command:

+        hashcat --show a8uf33kljufd88

-* If you want to crack `/etc/passwd` and `/etc/shadow`, you need to 'unshadow' the files first.
+*   If you want to crack usernames and passwords at the same time, you can 'unshadow' the files first.
 This puts the usernames and passwords into the same file.
-JtR can unshadow the two files for you using the `unshadow` command.

     Example usage:

 		unshadow [passwd file] [shadow file] > myunshadowed_file

-	* If your shell has root access, you can use the metasploitable `post/linux/gather/hashdump` post module to unshadow the files for you.
-This will copy the unshadowed files to your machine.
-	* JtR can try to crack the unshadowed file as-is.
-See [here](http://www.openwall.com/john/doc/EXAMPLES.shtml)
+*   Just like in the password-cracking lab, if you want to take a crack at hashes in `/etc/shadow`, you need to put them into a format that hashcat can understand.
+Read `man shadow`, and then read `man crypt`, to understand how to interpret the values in `/etc/shadow`. `man crypt` will also help you figure out which hash type is being used.

-	* If you want to crack the unshadowed file using hashcat, you will need to edit the unshadowed file a bit.
-You have to manually edit the unshadowed file and remove everything except for the username and the hash.
+    *   You have to manually edit the unshadowed file and remove everything except for the username and the hash.
 See [here](https://samsclass.info/123/proj10/p12-hashcat.htm) (except, you can leave in the usernames, if you pass the `--username` flag)

-* You will want to read up on using the following tools (Google is your friend):
+*   You will want to read up on using the following tools:
 	*   `scp` - one way to copy files from one computer to another, including from your server to kali.
 You could also use a meterpreter shell to download files if you have one.

         Example `scp` code (from Kali):